chekanov/VisualiserITK/README.md

 # VisualiserITK
 A tool to visualuse ITK geometry for the ATLAS phase 2 upgrade.
-This package reads XML files with the ITK layouts and visuaize them using the EVE ROOT event display, with additional output files (GDML, ROOT, JSON) inside the "out" directory.
+This package reads XML files with the ITK layouts and visuaize them using the EVE ROOT event display, with additional output files (GDML, ROOT, JSON, TXT) inside the "out" directory.

 # Installation instruction